DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Mandatory DPIAs for high-risk processing activities.

-Business Impact: GDPR compliance involves more upfront assessment work, while DPDP focuses on operational compliance.
+GDPR compliance involves more upfront assessment work, while DPDP focuses on operational compliance.

 8. Data Protection by Design